saralpulit/Afib-Stroke-Overlap/README.md

 ### (1) Downloadable data

-GWAS summary-results of atrial fibrillation (broadly defined) vs. all controls: https://doi.org/10.5281/zenodo.1035871
+GWAS summary-level results of atrial fibrillation (broadly defined) vs. all controls: https://doi.org/10.5281/zenodo.1035871  GWAS summary-level results of atrial fibrillation (strictly defined) vs. all controls: https://doi.org/10.5281/zenodo.1035873
-GWAS summary-results of atrial fibrillation (strictly defined) vs. all controls: https://doi.org/10.5281/zenodo.1035873
+Merged GWAS summary-level results from the AFGen GWAS, educational attainment GWAS, and stroke subtype and atrial fibrillation GWAS performed in the SiGN data.
+These data were used to generate the genetic correlation results: https://doi.org/10.5281/zenodo.1067751

 ### (2) Data in this repository